Multi-Winner Voting with Approval Preferences: Cohesive Groups

-This formulation can be weakened a bit without losing much of its intuitive appeal.
-The two weaker concepts that we start our discussion with are extended justified representation (EJR)~\citep{justifiedRepresentation} and Proportionality Degree~\citep{pjr17,AEHLSS18,proprank,skowron:prop-degree}.\footnote{Proportionality degree was initially referred to as \emph{average satisfaction of $\ell$-cohesive groups}~\cite{pjr17,AEHLSS18}. \citet{proprank} called an almost equivalent property $\kappa$-group representation.} The former concept is formulated as an axiom, the latter as a proportionality guarantee specified by a function.
+We see from this example that the requirement that each voter from an $\ell$-cohesive group should have at least $\ell$ representatives in the elected committee is simply too strong.\footnote{In a very recent work, \citet{individual-representation} explore this intuitive (but unachievable) requirement---called individual representation---in much more depth.
+In particular, they show that all ABC rules presented in this book sometimes fail individual representation even for elections where such a committee exists.
+In addition, they study conditions under which individual representation can be satisfied.} However, it can be weakened a bit without losing much of its intuitive appeal.
+We start our discussion with \emph{extended justified representation (EJR)}~\citep{justifiedRepresentation} and \emph{proportionality degree}~\citep{pjr17,AEHLSS18,proprank,skowron:prop-degree}.\footnote{The concept of proportionality degree was initially referred to as \emph{average satisfaction of $\ell$-cohesive groups}~\cite{pjr17,AEHLSS18}. \citet{proprank} called an almost equivalent property $\kappa$-group representation.} The former concept is formulated as an axiom, the latter as a proportionality guarantee specified by a function.

-\begin{definition}[Extended justified representation, EJR] An ABC rule $\calR$ satisfies \emph{extended justified representation (EJR)} if for each election instance $E = (A, k)$, each winning committee $W \in \calR(E)$, and each $\ell$-cohesive group of voters $V$ there exists a voter $v\in V$ with at least $\ell$~representatives in $W$, i.e., $|A(i) \cap W| \geq \ell$. \end{definition}
+\begin{definition}[Extended justified representation, EJR] An ABC rule $\calR$ satisfies \emph{extended justified representation (EJR)} if for each election instance $E = (A, k)$, each winning committee $W \in \calR(E)$, and each $\ell$-cohesive group of voters $V$ there exists a voter $i\in V$ with at least $\ell$~representatives in $W$, i.e., $|A(i) \cap W| \geq \ell$. \end{definition}

 \begin{example} Let us revisit \Cref{ex:cohesive}.
 The committee $\{a,b,c\}$ satisfies the condition of EJR: every $1$-cohesive group contains at least one voter with one representative in $\{a,b,c\}$.
 For example, for the 1-cohesive group $\{10,11,12,1\}$, the voters $10$ and $1$ have a representative in the committee.
 Note that in this example actually all size-$3$ committees satisfy the EJR condition; also there are no $\ell$-cohesive groups for $\ell\geq2$. \end{example}